discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

   - Use <Skill name="Symbol of Vengeance"/>
   - Use <Skill name="Zealots Flame"/> into <Skill name="Zealots Fire"/>
   - Use <Skill name="Cleansing Flame"/>
-  - Try not to interupt you auto attack chain
+  - Try not to interrupt you auto attack chain
   - Make sure to have <Skill name="Blazing Edge"/> ready for when you need to CC or need to pull in any adds.
 - In <Skill name="Tome of Justice"/>:
   - Your standard DPS rotation is Chapter 2: Igniting Burst (F1-2), Chapter 4: Scorched Aftermath (F1-4), Epilogue: Ashes of the Just (F1-5), Chapter 1: Searing Spell (F1-1), Igniting Burst (F1-2).
-  - Dont be afraid to replace a skill, preferably Chapter 1: Searing Spell (F1-1) or Chapter 2: Igniting Burst (F1-2), with Chapter 3: Heated Rebuke (F1-3) for more CC or to pull any adds.
+  - Don't be afraid to replace a skill, preferably Chapter 1: Searing Spell (F1-1) or Chapter 2: Igniting Burst (F1-2), with Chapter 3: Heated Rebuke (F1-3) for more CC or to pull any adds.
 - On Staff:
   - Use <Skill name="Empower"/>
   - Blast fire fields with <Skill name="holystrike"/>.
 If there is no fire field you can put one down with tome1-4